Mastalgia is breast pain. There are two types:

 Call your doctor if you notice any other changes in your breasts, such as:

-Call your doctor if your breast pain persists, interferes with your daily routine, or is in one specific area of your breast.
+Call your doctor if your pain lasts, gets in the way of your daily routine, or is in one area of your breast.

 Your doctor may order further testing to look for any suspicious changes.
-These tests may include:
+You may have:

-Topical nonsteroidal anti-inflammatory drugs (NSAIDs) may reduce the pain associated with mastalgia.
-Other medications may be prescribed to help reduce cyclical mastalgia.
+Topical nonsteroidal anti-inflammatory drugs (NSAIDs) may ease pain.
+Other medicines may be prescribed to help ease cyclical mastalgia.

-If you are taking hormones, such as estrogen or progesterone, your doctor may make changes to your medications to reduce pain.
+If you are taking hormones, such as estrogen or progesterone, your doctor may make changes to your medicines to reduce pain.

-Your doctor may suggest some changes depending on the cause of your breast pain.
-These might include:
+Your doctor may suggest some changes depending on the cause of your pain.
+You may be advised to:

 The American Congress of Obstetricians and Gynecologists